djalbat/occam-open-cli/README.md

 Actually you can in fact get away with publishing from within projects' sub-directories by running `open publish` in them, in which cases `open` will go up one directory in order to find the `.openrc` file.

 Bear in mind that Occam does not as yet directly support packages.
-For now it is best to clone them, therefore, which you can again do with `open`:
+For now it is best to clone them, therefore, which you can again do with `open`.
+For example:

     open clone natural-numbers

 In these cases `open` will recover the underlying GitHub repository from the package's meta-data and clone the repository for you.

 Both Occam and the Open Mathematics site are works in progress, as indeed is `open`.
-The remainder of this readme file gives some of the current thinking on the versioning that has yet to be implemented.
+The remainder of this readme file gives some of the current thinking on the versioning and so forth that has yet to be implemented.

 ## Versioning